nicolassnider/TKD_Hub_API/README.md

 TKDHub is a web-based platform and RESTful API for managing Taekwondo dojaangs (schools), users, coaches, students, events, promotions, ranks, and more.
 The solution is built with ASP.NET Core (.NET 8), Entity Framework Core, and follows clean architecture principles with separate Application, Domain, Infrastructure, and WebAPI layers.

+## Docker / Local dev

+There are example Dockerfiles for the API and the frontend in the project root proposals.
+To run both services locally for development, prefer using the `dotnet` and `npm` commands directly, or create a `docker-compose.yml` that wires the API, a SQL Server container, and the frontend.

+Key notes:

+- The Web API is under `src/TKDHubAPI.WebAPI`.
+- The Next.js frontend is under `frontend/tkd_hub_web`.
+- Database migrations live in the API project under `src/TKDHubAPI.Infrastructure/Migrations` (run via `dotnet ef database update` or the startup migration runner).

+If you plan to deploy, keep MercadoPago secret keys on the server and only expose the public key to the browser (see frontend README).

 ---

 ## Features